This is the multi-page printable view of this section. Click here to print.

 Policy templates for CI/CD tool detection

 Endor Labs provides the following finding policy templates for detecting CI/CD tool usage.
-See Finding Policies for details on on how to create policies from policy templates.
+See Finding Policies for details on how to create policies from policy templates.

 Policy Template Description Severity